DavidUdell/sparse_circuit_discovery/README.markdown

 cross-reference more comprehensive interpretability data for any given feature on [Neuronpedia](https://www.neuronpedia.org/gpt2-small).

-_Blue tokens_ in each box represent top feature activations in their contextual sequences, to a specified length out to either side.
+_Blue tokens_ in sequences in each box represent top feature activations in their contexts, to a specified length out to either side.

-_Red tokens_ in individual boxes at the bottom are the logits most downweighted by that ablation.
+_Blue and red tokens_ in individual boxes at the bottom are the logits most upweightd/downweighted by that ablation.

 _Arrows_ between boxes represent downstream ablation effects on other features.
 Red arrows indicate downweighting, blue arrows indicate upweighting, and degree